gbeckers/Darr/docs/index.rst

 open source and freely available under the `New BSD License
 <https://opensource.org/licenses/BSD-3-Clause>`__ terms.

 Features
 --------

 Pro's:

-Data storage purely based on **flat binary** and **text** files, tool independence.
+-  Data persists on-disk, purely based on flat binary and text files, **tool independence**.
--  **Human-readable explanation of how the binary data is stored** is saved in a README text file.
+-  README text file with **human-readable explanation** of how the binary data is stored.
--  README includes **examples of how to read the particular array** in popular analysis environments such as Python (without Darr), R, Julia, Octave/Matlab, GDL/IDL, and Mathematica.
+-  README includes **examples of how to read the array** in a number of popular data analysis environments, such as Python (without Darr), R, Julia, Octave/Matlab, GDL/IDL, and Mathematica.
--  Supports **very large data arrays**, larger than RAM, through memory-mapping.
+-  Works with **data arrays larger than RAM**.
 -  Data read/write access is simple and powerful through **NumPy indexing** (see
    `here <https://docs.scipy.org/doc/numpy-1.13.0/reference/arrays.indexing.html>`__).